-- authorised representatives
+- manufacturers and their authorised representatives

 The guidance is designed to give economic operators an idea of the rules in place.
 It’s not exhaustive and economic operators should refer to the relevant legislation to ensure they are aware of all the requirements they need to comply with.